MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 # Integrate SaaS apps for Zero Trust with Microsoft 365

 The widespread increase in cloud adoption is transforming how organizations achieve business outcomes.
-This shift highlights the increasing reliance of companies on cloud-based apps.
-Consequently, there is an acceleration of demand for cloud-based services such as Software as a service (SaaS), Platform as a service (PaaS), Infrastructure as a service (IaaS), and app development platforms.
+This shift highlights the  reliance of companies on cloud-based apps.
+Consequently, there is an accelerated demand for cloud-based services such as Software as a service (SaaS), Platform as a service (PaaS), Infrastructure as a service (IaaS), and app development platforms.

 While a multicloud environment can help reduce operational costs and improve scalability, the large amount of sensitive data and the flexibility it affords organizations can potentially pose a security risk.
-Deliberate steps must be taken to ensure to ensure that resources hosted in the cloud are protected.
+Deliberate steps must be taken to ensure that resources hosted in the cloud are protected.

 This solution guides you on using Microsoft 365 to help manage your digital estate of cloud apps, with a focus on SaaS.
 SaaS apps play a key role in ensuring that applications and resources are available and accessible from any device with an Internet connection.